• Fleissen & Company Limited

 HCA101

-Introduction to hydrocarbon accounting business process
+Introduction to hydrocarbon accounting and loss management

-Why hydrocarbon accounting?
-Understanding hydrocarbon accounting scope
+· Understanding hydrocarbon accounting scope and workflow

 Day—1